wpeverest/everest-forms/readme.txt

 * Tweak          - Track module activation in TG User Tracking.
 * Fix            - Tooltips does not work on mobile.
 * Fix            - Background color for PDF submission.
+* Fix            - Critical issue when the publishable key is empty in live mode for recurring payment.
 * Dev 			 - amoCRM Module.
 * Dev       	 - QR Generator module.
 * Dev            - Get gist integration.